fledge-iot/fledge/docs/91_version_history.rst

        - A new tuning option has been added to the north service to control the frequency of updating the stream position when writing data to the north.
 More details are available in the tuning section of the documentation.
        - A new tuning option has been added to the north service that allows the number of buffers that are prefetched to be tuned.
        - A small performance enhancement has been made in the south service such that the rate of storing statistics is not dependent on the ingest rate of the service.
 This will improve the performance of south services with high ingest rates.
-       - A performance enhancement has been added to all SQLite storage plugins that results in higher throughput and lower latency in all cases when using SQLIte as a storage engine.
+       - A performance enhancement has been added to all SQLite storage plugins that results in higher throughput and lower latency in all cases when using SQLite as a storage engine.
        - The storage performance monitors have been updated to include the table name in the monitor name.
 This allows tracking of which tables are being heavily used within the system.
        - A new security option has been added to allow for a password policy to be set.
 This policy defines characters that must appear within a user password.
        - Password encryption has been made more secure.